"Nothing but an open mouth, or perhaps an eye, an ear: nothing but an open body. Bodies are adorations in all their openings."

 (Jean-Luc Nancy, Adoration: the Deconstruction of Christianity II)

-adoration is an installation taking inspiration from the writing of Jean-Luc Nancy, and the sacred music of late medieval composer, writer and mystic Hildegard of Bingen.
-Where does sacred experience (re) emerge in a secular, materialist world?
+adoration is an installation taking inspiration from the writing of Jean-Luc Nancy, and the sacred music of late medieval composer, writer and mystic Hildegard von Bingen.
+Where does sacred experience (re)emerge in a secular, materialist world?
 Does not the impulse to experience a gap in the texture of reality, a beyond or within, always migrate to another object, another location or non-place?
-Imagining the space of the gallery infused with and opened by sound, I have distilled the modal tones of one chant by Bingen and used this palette to invoke an extended moment of presence.
-What began as minimal panels of reflective colour gave way to visions evoked by Of Bingen's life and musical texts transposed across nine centuries and situated an ocean away.
+Imagining the space of the gallery infused with and opened by sound, I have distilled the modal tones of one chant by von Bingen and used this palette to invoke an extended moment of presence.
+What began as minimal panels of reflective colour gave way to visions evoked by von Bingen's life and musical texts transposed across nine centuries and situated an ocean away.